 Our itinerary?
 Well… that depends.
-Each expedition is a negotiation between Mother Nature and our director.
+Each expedition is a negotiation between Mother Nature, our director, and our crews.
 We always have a general idea of where we want to go and what we want to do when we get there.
 But weather, winds, and tides all influence where and when we can sail.
-Our crew members have input as well.
 So to paraphrase the poet, “the best laid plans o’ mice an’ mariners sometimes go out the window.”
 Still, there’s an important lesson everyone takes away: Because life can be full of surprises—sometimes good, sometimes bad—it’s important to learn to recalibrate as circumstances dictate in order to achieve objectives.
 With that caveat, here are some of the places we often visit (in addition to our home port of Saint-Malo):

 JERSEY